lidefi87/Crabeater_Distribution_East_Antarctica/Scripts/05_SDMs/05_RandomForest.md

 slope of the seafloor (`bottom_slope_deg`) are once again the three variables that contribute the least when used on their own, which coincides with results from the model trained with the reduced environmental variables above.
-On the other hand, there are a about 10 variables that when used on its own greatly contribute to model performance, including `SIC` and `SST`, which were identified as key variables in previous models.
+On the other hand, there are at least 10 variables that when used on its own greatly contribute to model performance, including `SIC` and `SST`, which were identified as key variables in previous models, and krill habitat (`krill_ggp`).

 We can now check results from the testing dataset.